almeydajuan/openinghours/README.md

 ## TODO

 * Add the possibility to generate a fatjar and run it via console
-* Add Integration tests that start the server and send request
+* Add Integration tests that start the server and send request, and test with mocking of the service